TimothySchatz/TimothySchatz/index.md

 # Graduate Work

-## Publications
-(to be added)

 ## Conferences

-"Man’s Place in the Cosmos: On the Tension of Transcendence and Subservience in On Learned Ignorance" God & the Human Person
+"Man’s Place in the Cosmos: On the Tension of Transcendence and Subservience in On Learned Ignorance" God & the Human Person,
 Boston College (2022)

 "Christian Mysticism: Isn’t it Nonsense?"
-Northeast Philosophy of Religion Colloquium
+Northeast Philosophy of Religion Colloquium,
 Fordham University (2022)

 ## Talks